Data controller: HFS London Limited, Registered in England & Wales. Reg No. 06822434.

 Who has access to data?

 Your information may be shared internally and with certain third parties for the purposes of providing our homestay service.
-This includes, but is not limited to, our (i) Management Team (ii) Accommodation Officers, (iii) Administration Team, (iv) Home Inspectors, (v) Educational Clients (Language Schools, Universities, International “Study Agents”) (vi) Students or other homestay guests (vii) IT staff if access to the data is necessary for the performance of their roles (viii) taxi transfer companies (where the student requests a transfer)
+This includes, but is not limited to, our (i) Management Team (ii) Accommodation Officers, (iii) Administration Team, (iv) Home Inspectors, (v) Educational Clients (Language Schools, Universities, International “Study Agents”) (vi) Students or other homestay guests (vii) British Council inspectors carrying out an inspection of HFS London, (viii) IT staff if access to the data is necessary for the performance of their roles, (ix) taxi transfer companies (where the student requests a transfer)

-Whereas HFS London will share your data with educational clients (Language Schools, Universities, International “Study Agents”), we will not publish your data (e.g photographs of accommodation) online without your prior consent to do so.
+Whereas HFS London will share your data with educational clients (Language Schools, Universities, International “Study Agents”), we will not make your data publicly available online, or use it for marketing purposes, without your prior consent to do so.

 As our (i) students/homestay guests and (ii) overseas “study agent” clients are based internationally, your data may be transferred outside the European Economic Area (EEA) in the normal provision of our homestay services.